Zach-Shim/DSA/ADT's/Graphs/notes/3 - Graph Traversal.md

    Solution: We can use extra space to keep track of the path by storing predecessors for each vertex in an array/list (each vertex can store a reference to the previous vertex on a path).
 ##### Example Walkthrough
 **Input:**
-We are given a starting vertex, _s_ as an input parameter.
+We are given a starting vertex, _s_.

 **Goal:**
 We would like to find the shortest path from _s_ to all other vertices.